-All trends of these indices for age 4+ show similar patterns except that the trends of Reduced Base series in recent years are different from those of other indices (Fig. 1-6).
+All trends of these indices for age 4+ showed similar patterns except that the trends of

+Reduced Base series in recent years were different from those of other indices (Fig. 1-6).
 These differences is to continue to be monitored and examined in the CPUE Working Group.
-All the indices had increased from 2007 to 2010 and then appear leveled off afterward.
+All the indices had increased from 2007 to 2010 and then appear to stay at the similar level afterward.